Using explosive percolation in analysis of real-world networks: Results

-Next, we investigate the evolution of the percolated clusters, focusing on their relationship to community structure and weight-topology correlations.
-We characterize a link with the overlap of the neighborhoods of its endpoint nodes $i$ and $j$, defined as $O_{ij} = n_{ij}/(k_{i}-1+k_{j}-1-n_{ij})$, where $n_{ij}$ is the number of neighbors common to both nodes, and $k_i$ and $k_j$ are their respective degrees~\cite{Onnela07}.
+Next, we investigate the evolution of the percolation clusters and their relationship to communities and the weight-topology correlations.
+We study the overlap of the neighborhoods of endpoint nodes $i$ and $j$ of a link, defined as

+where $n_{ij}$ is the number of neighbors common to both nodes, and $k_i$ and $k_j$ are their degrees~\cite{Onnela07}.
+This measure quantifies the extent by which two connected nodes share their neighborhoods: if $i$ and $j$ have no common neighbors, then $O_{ij}=0$, and if $i$ and $j$ share all of their neighbors, $O_{ij}=1$.
+Thus if there are dense communities in the network, links inside the communities have high values of overlap, whereas links acting as ``bridges'' connecting separate communities have low overlap values.

 Fig.~\ref{fig:edgeProp_phone}~(a) displays the results for the MPC network.
-As expected, for random link addition, the overlap of an edge and the time when it is added in the percolation process are uncorrelated.
-However, with the MC-10 and MC-$\infty$, high-overlap edges are added first, followed by low-overlap edges.
+As expected, for random link addition, the overlap and the time when edges are added in the percolation process are uncorrelated.
+For MC-10 and MC-$\infty$, edges with high overlap and weight are added first [Fig.~\ref{fig:edgeProp_phone}~(a,b)].
 This indicates that dense regions of the network, \emph{i.e.} communities, get percolated first.
-Considering weights, high-weight links are added first followed by lower-weight links [Fig.~\ref{fig:edgeProp_phone}~(b)].
 Both quantities show an abrupt drop at the transition point.
 This fits well with the Granovetterian weight-topology correlations observed earlier~\cite{Onnela07}.
 However, the behavior of the SCA network is different.
-Although high-overlap edges are added first [Fig.~\ref{fig:edgeProp_phone}~(c)], their weights are low [Fig.~\ref{fig:edgeProp_phone}~(d)].
+Although high-overlap edges are added first [Fig.~\ref{fig:edgeProp_phone}~(d)], their weights are low [Fig.~\ref{fig:edgeProp_phone}~(e)].
 This points towards fundamentally different weight-topology correlations, where strong links act as bridges between communities of weaker links.
 A likely explanation is that communities organize around senior scientists (hubs), with whom junior researchers are linked.
-The latter have a small number of joint publications with the local hubs, as they are only temporarily connected.
-Nevertheless, the hubs are linked to each other with long-lasting collaborations and many co-authored papers.
+The latter has a small number of joint publications with the local hubs, as they are only temporarily connected.
+The hubs, in turn, are linked via long-lasting collaborations and many co-authored papers.